 If your tracing file has contour, then you can compare the contour generated by the program with the tracing file contour, by clicking on the “string/contour” icon, change the Show Contour to Yes, and compare the superimposing of the tracing file contour and the Program contour.

-Bear in mind that these are all estimation, so it is not possible to get 100% match of the original contour and the generated contour.
+Bear in mind that these are all estimations, so it is not possible to get 100% match of the original contour and the generated contour.

-However, with TIN method and big enough grid cluster value, you can expect to get 100% match of z value at most of the surveyor points.
+However, with TIN method and a big enough grid cluster value, you can expect to get a 100% match of z value at most of the surveyor points.

 One can manually inspect the generated terrain mesh by clicking on “Strings/Contours”, and then set the “Show String lines=Yes”, as shown below, to visually inspect the generated terrain mesh.

 As a rule, the more the element meshes, the more faithfully the terrain ground levels are being represented.
 You can always increase the “Grid Cluster” or the “Mesh Element size” and observe how it affects the generated terrain ground level.